Time Management - Step 7 & 10 online videos

 - decide on personal and work goals for this week

-- design a weekly timetable
+- design a revision plan

 By using a colour code system they learn to identify time taken up with unavoidable and necessary tasks such as eating, sleeping and travelling.
 Using a different colour they can then plot time spent on other activities such as sport and recreation.
 From here they can then decide where time can be used more efficiently.
 Students can then pinpoint suitable time slots for revision.